smathot/time_series_test/readme-template.md

 - For time series that contain multiple components, that is, when each independent variable affects the time series in multiple ways that change over time.
 An example of this is the effect of visual attention on lateralized EEG recordings, where different EEG components emerge at different points in time.
 - When you know a priori which time points to test.

-More specifically, this package provides a function (`find()`) that locates and statistically tests effects in time-series data.
+More specifically, `lmer_crossvalidation_test()` locates and statistically tests effects in time-series data.
 It does so by using crossvalidation to identify time points to test, and then using a linear mixed effects model to actually perform the statistical test.
 More specifically, the data is subdivided in a number of subsets (by default 4).
 It takes one of the subsets (the *test* set) out of the full dataset, and conducts a linear mixed effects model on each sample of the remaining data (the *training* set).
 The sample with the highest absolute z value in the training set is used as the sample-to-be-tested for the test set.
 This procedure is repeated for all subsets of the data, and for all fixed effects in the model.
 Finally, a single linear mixed effects model is conducted for each fixed effects on the samples that were thus identified.

-This packages also provides a function (`plot()`) to visualize time-series data to visually annotate the results of `find()`.
+This packages also provides a function (`plot()`) to visualize time-series data to visually annotate the results of `lmer_crossvalidation_test()`.

-For a more detailed description, see the manuscript above.
+### When to use `lmer_permutation_test()`?

+`lmer_permutation_test()` implements a fairly standard cluster-based permutation test, which differs from most other implementations in that it relies on linear mixed-effects modeling to calculate the test statistics.
+Therefore, this function tends to be extremely computationally intensive, but should also be more sensitive than cluster-based permutation tests that are based on average data.
+Its main advantage as compared to `lmer_crossvalidation_test()` is that it is also valid for data with multiple components, such as event-related potentials (ERPs).

 ## Installation